ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 # IANA Considerations

-This specification defines two new Internet media types {{RFC6838}}.
+This specification defines a new registry and two new Internet media types {{RFC6838}}.

+## HTTP Problem Types Registry

+Please create the HTTP Problem Types Registry, as specified in {{registry}}, and populate it with "about:blank" as per {{blank}}.

 ## application/problem+json